lfvm/json_syntax_highlighter/README.md

    <span class="key">"hello":</span><span class="string">"world"<span>
 ```

-finally the line will be inserted into an output html file witch has a linked css sheet that stablishes different colors for each span class
+finally the line will be inserted into an output html file which has a linked css sheet that stablishes different colors for each span class

 ## Ethical consequences of this Project